-A multipage activity enables you to create a story over multiple pages, with a design that is specific to each page.
+A multipage activity in Adobe Target lets you create a story over multiple pages, with a design that is specific to each page.

 For example, you might want to test an offer for free shipping with purchases above a certain amount.
 You might want that offer to appear on your landing page, a category page, and certain product pages, but you want it to be a different size and in a different location on each page type.
 You could display a prominent offer on your home page, then reinforce that offer with smaller offers on other relevant pages.